MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - At least Version 1808 of Microsoft 365 Apps for enterprise.
 - User accounts created in or synchronized to Azure Active Directory (AAD).
 The user must be signed into Microsoft 365 Apps for enterprise with an AAD-based account.
-- Security groups created in or synchronized to Azure Active Directory (AAD), with the appropriate users added to those groups.
+- Office cloud policy service supports security groups, mail-enabled security groups, and distribution groups created in Azure AD.
+The membership type can be either Dynamic or Assigned.
 - To create a policy configuration, you must be assigned one of the following roles in Azure Active Directory (AAD): Global Administrator, Security Administrator, or Office Apps Admin.

 > [!IMPORTANT]